Planting fruit trees is important work, even though it may just feel like a hobby to you.

-Throughout July we’ve had people picking up their pre-ordered trees from Carr’s Organic Fruit Tree Nursery (we closed on Sunday), and plenty of people picked up an extra tree or two while they were here!
-The days have been full of conversations about people’s plans for their gardens and orchards, and their hopes and dreams for their fruit trees.
+In winter we sell fruit trees from the farm through our other business Carr’s Organic Fruit Tree Nursery.
+The days are full of conversations about people’s plans for their gardens, and their hopes and dreams for their fruit trees.

-We’ve spent lots of time explaining different tree training systems and giving mini-pruning lessons, explaining the merits of different fruit varieties, and providing impromptu planting demos.
+We spent lots of time explaining different tree training systems and giving mini-pruning lessons.
+We talk about the merits of different fruit varieties and provide impromptu planting demos.

-When they feel ready and armed with all the right info, we help them load up their trees and wave them off as they go home to get planting.
+When people feel ready and armed with all the right info, we help them load up their trees and wave them off as they go home to get planting.

 It’s a little like sending new parents home with their babies.
-We’re simultaneously delighted to see them start their journey together, and slightly nervous about how they’ll manage, particularly if they’re first-time parents.
+We’re simultaneously delighted to see them start their journey together and slightly nervous about how they’ll manage, particularly if they’re first-time parents.
 We imagine midwives must feel the same when they send new families home from hospital.

-Of course, trees and babies are completely different cases, because babies are the most precious thing in the world and must be kept alive at all cost, but it doesn’t really matter if a tree dies from neglect or mistreatment, it’s just a few bucks down the drain and you start again, right?
+Of course, trees and babies are completely different cases.
+Babies are the most precious thing in the world and must be kept alive at all costs.
+But it doesn’t really matter if a tree dies from neglect or mistreatment.
+It’s just a few bucks down the drain and you start again, right?

 Strictly speaking of course that’s true, but actually, there’s a little more at stake.